hanhan1280/RPSNode/README.md

 ### Rock Paper Scissor ###
 *POST:* `/rps`

-*DESCRIPTION:* This endpoint is to only request a hand sign for rock, paper, or scissors and to determine out of two adjacent requests, which is the winner from the combination
+*DESCRIPTION:* This endpoint is to only request a hand sign for rock, paper, or scissors and to determine the winning hand sign for the given combination

 *SAMPLE REQUEST*